peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public override string ToString();

-Converts this value to a string.
+Converts this value to a text string.
 Returns a value compatible with this class's FromString method.

 <b>Return Value:</b>

 A string representation of this object.
-The text string will be in exponential notation if the exponent is greater than 0 or if the number's first nonzero digit is more than five digits after the decimal point.
+The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if this object's Exponent property is greater than 0 or if the number's first nonzero decimal digit is more than five digits after the decimal point.

 <a id="ToUInt16Checked"></a>
 ### ToUInt16Checked